bigskysoftware/_hyperscript/www/docs.md

   remove <#{elementType}.hidden/>
   ~~~

-All these langauge constructs make it very easy to work with the DOM in a concise, enjoyable manner.
+All these language constructs make it very easy to work with the DOM in a concise, enjoyable manner.

 Compare the following JavaScript: